2025 Design Rights Summit

 Kilpatrick Townsend & Stockton, LLP | Partner

 Ted Davis is a partner in the Atlanta office of Kilpatrick Townsend & Stockton LLP, where he has practiced trademark, copyright, false advertising, and unfair competition law since 1990.
 He is a past member of the American Intellectual Property Law Association’s Board of Directors and currently serves as an editor of the A.I.P.L.A.
 Quarterly Law Journal.
-He also is a current member of the American Bar Association’s Board of Governors and a former member of the International Trademark Association’s Executive Committee.
-He frequently serves as an expert witness in trademark-related matters and is an adjunct professor at the Emory University School of Law. -
+He also has served on the American Bar Association’s Board of Governors and the International Trademark Association’s Executive Committee.
+He frequently serves as an expert witness in trademark-related matters and is an adjunct professor at the Emory University School of Law.
+His articles on intellectual property subjects have appeared in such general-purpose journals as the Minnesota Law Review, the Ohio State Law Journal, the Wake Forest Law Review, the University of Illinois Law Review, the Washington & Lee Law Review, the Florida Law Review, and the Akron Law Review, as well as in specialized publications like the Trademark Reporter, the Vanderbilt Journal of Transnational Law, the Journal of Intellectual Property Law, and the Cardozo Arts & Entertainment Law Journal. -

 Nakamura, Tomohiro (Tom)